arurama/nd013-c1-vision-starter/README.md

     }
 }
 ```
+After arumentation changes, we can see the improvement in the model training.
+There is less noise & overall loss is less.

+![alt text][imageloss]
 **Important:** If you are working on the workspace, your storage is limited.
 You may to delete the checkpoints files after each experiment.
 You should however keep the `tf.events` files located in the `train` and `eval` folder of your experiments.
 You can also keep the `saved_model` folder to create your videos.